-- 1. In the Domain Management page, click Fine Tune on the Start Page or select Operations > Fine Tune from the quick access toolbar. - 2.
-Resolve the issues under the following categories: - SNMP-Only Devices the devices accessed by SNMP but failed to be accessed via Telnet/SSH. - o Desired Outcome: Fix Telnet/SSH access issues on all devices in this list that use these protocols.
-This list should only contain devices that are SNMP-only. - Missed Devices the devices existing in the current domain but failed to be verified during a discovery. - o Desired Outcome: Fix device access issues or remove decommissioned devices in this list to bring the number of devices down to 0. - Unknown SNMP SysObjectID the devices whose SysObjectIDs are not defined in the Vendor Model table. - o Desired Outcome: Add all unknown OIDs in this list to the vendor model table to decrease the number down to 0. - Unknown IP the IP addresses that cannot be accessed via Telnet/SSH and SNMP in the Discover via Seed Routers method during a discovery. - o Desired Outcome: Fix all known IPs with correct Telnet/SSH/SNMP in this list. - SSH Fingerprint Check Failed the devices whose current fingerprint keys are different with the latest ones retrieved during live access. - o Desired Outcome: All devices with SSH fingerprint check failed are resolved. - Hostname-Changed Device the device whose hostname is changed and exists with more than one hostname in a domain. - Desired Outcome: All devices with hostname change are detected and the desired ones remain in the domain.
+- 1. In the Domain Management page, click Fine Tune on the Start Page or select Fine Tune from the navigation menu. - 2.
+Resolve the issues under the following categories: - Latest CLI Configuration Retrieval Failed the devices that have successfully retrieved CLI configuration before, but failed to retrieve the CLI configuration during the last attempt - o Desired Outcome: Fix the configuration retrieval issues or remove decommissioned devices in the list. - SNMP Configuration Devices the devices accessed by SNMP but failed to be accessed via Telnet/SSH. - o Desired Outcome: Fix Telnet/SSH access issues on all devices in this list that use these protocols.
+This list should only contain devices that are SNMP-only. - Missed Devices the devices existing in the current domain but failed to be verified during a discovery. - o Desired Outcome: Fix device access issues or remove decommissioned devices in this list to bring the number of devices down to 0. - Unknown SNMP SysObjectID the devices whose SysObjectIDs are not defined in the Vendor Model - o Desired Outcome: Add all unknown OIDs in this list to the vendor model table to decrease the number down to 0. - Unknown IP the IP addresses that cannot be accessed via Telnet/SSH and SNMP in the Discover via Seed Routers method during a discovery. - Desired Outcome: Fix all known IPs with correct Telnet/SSH/SNMP in this list. - SSH Fingerprint Check Failed the devices whose current fingerprint keys are different with the latest ones retrieved during live access. - Desired Outcome: All devices with SSH fingerprint check failed are resolved. - Hostname-Changed Device the device whose hostname is changed and exists with more than one hostname in a domain. - o Desired Outcome: All devices with hostname change are detected and the desired ones remain in the domain.